 This is because the light sources are obscured from view, and there is no discomforting glare to worry about.
 This can relieve occupants of the kitchen from a large amount of stress on their eyes, and creates a really nice ambiance in a place to cook, eat and drink.

 The price of LED strip could be a little bit less, however this is because it does not have the same amount of protection as a T4 fluorescent under counter strip.
 This means this product is more susceptible to damage from impacts or moisture in the air.
-LED strip is made up of many individual LEDs, and these can fail.
+LED Under Cabinet Strip Lighting is made up of many individual LEDs, and these can fail.

 There is also a separate power supply to install, as LED strip is runs off low voltage.
 These can easily be mismatched to the LED strip causing problems including individual LEDs furthest away from the power supply being dimmer, or going out entirely.

 Types of Under Cabinet Lighting:

 Surface-mounted LED under cabinet lighting comes in a variety of forms, they are usually individual light fittings in round or square shapes and can be anything from 50mm to 300mm in diameter.

 You can read about other types of LED Under Cabinet Lighting Here.

 These are usually spaced out under the cabinet, meaning that it is difficult to achieve a continuous line of light with them, and if you try to place them together, you can end up with an installation that is too bright, or with bright and dark spots.

 T4 under cabinet lighting products have a few features which make them more convenient than the previously mentioned options.
 The main one is that they don’t require a separate power supply, and can be run off the main 230V power circuit.